oroinc/documentation/user/back-office/system/configuration/commerce/customer/global-contact-us.rst

    .. image:: /user/img/system/config_commerce/customer/ContactUseSysConfig.png
       :alt: Global Contact Request configuration

-3. In **Contact Requests**, select the *Allow Contact Requests* check box to enable the Contact Us form.
+3. In **Contact Requests**, select the *Allow Contact Requests* checkbox to enable the Contact Us form.

-   To disable it in the storefront, clear the check box.
+   To disable it in the storefront, clear the checkbox.
 You can still use the :ref:`Contact Us widget <user-guide--landing-pages-create>` in your web catalog pages.

 4. Click **Save Settings**.